Vyral/base-template/_posts/2020-06-29-happy-independence-day.md

 {% include pullquote.html %}

 We are honored to be able to serve you, your family, and your friends with your real estate needs.
 We have built a team to match the market, and we enjoy helping our community.
-2020 has thrown us a few curveballs so far, but as always, we are stronger together and will survive and thrive.
-Harry S. Truman, another great president, once said, “America was not built on fear.
-America was built on courage, on imagination, and an unbeatable determination to do the job at hand.”&nbsp;
+2020 has thrown us a few curveballs so far, but as always, we are stronger together and will survive and thrive.&nbsp;

 **We wish you and your family a safe Fourth of July\!** Thank you again for all your support.&nbsp;